Jump to section

 Once the cause of the cat’s laryngitis has been identified, prescribed treatments and simple at-home care should allow it to return to full health.
 If the cat had a URI, once the symptoms have resolved, the cat should have a good recovery.

 If the cat has an obstruction caused by a tumor or eosinophilic granuloma complex, this needs to be treated immediately.
-A tumor can be cancerous and, if caught early, the cat should have a good prognosis.
+A tumor can be cancerous and, if caught early, the cat may have a good prognosis.

 If the larynx is severely obstructed, immediate treatment is necessary so that the cat has a chance of recovery.
 If the cause of the obstruction isn’t detected and removed immediately, the cat may not recover.